Royal Town Planning Institute: Research

 The RTPI promotes research activity underpinning and evaluating planning practice, theory and education.
 The RTPI holds an annual awards ceremony recognising excellence in the field of planning and urban design.

+Public service and advocacy

 Planning Aid

 The RTPI runs Planning Aid in England, outside London where Planning Aid for London operates.
 There is a linked organization, Planning Aid Wales.
 Planning Aid provides free, independent and professional planning advice to communities and individuals who cannot afford to pay consultant fees.
 It was established by the Town and Country Planning Association in 1973 and involves volunteers working on casework and community planning activities.

-Presidents

-A full list of presidents is set out below.
-The first president, in 1914, was Thomas Adams.
-The first female president, in 1974, was Sylvia Law.